automl/neps/README.md

 ## Basic Usage

-Using `neps` always follows the same pattern:
+Using `neps` is based on the following pattern:

 1. Define an `evaluate_pipeline` function that evaluates a configuration of your pipeline.
 1. Define a `pipeline_space` of the parameters to optimize.